ncalteen/actions-docker-training/Exercises/01-Create-Dockerfile.md

    git commit -am 'Add Dockerfile'
    ```

-4. Open a pull request and merge the `Docker` branch into the `main` branch,
+4. Open a pull request and merge the `docker` branch into the `main` branch,
-   making sure to delete the `Docker` branch after doing so
+   making sure to delete the `docker` branch after doing so